webbdata/WebbData.Github.io/files/WorldBank.md

 <br><br>

 ### Dataset Details <br>
 This dataset comes directly from The World Bank and the latest IDA Statement of Credits and Grants can be found [here.](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx/about_data) The data contains 1,304,781 rows representing transactions with 138 distinct countries.
 The report captures many attributes, but the key attributes include Country, Region, Amount Due to the IDA, Amount Disbursed by the IDA, and Amount Repaid to the IDA, Service Charge Rate, and Credit Status.
 The data further classifies transactions by Project Name, various transaction dates, and any 3rd parties involved.
+This is a massive dataset, so let's try to make some sense of it.
 <br><br>

 ### My Analysis Using SQL Queries <br>
+To get an overview of this data I needed to see how many rows we're dealing with, and what attributes are being collected.
+By using a simple Count query I discovered that our report has 1,304,781 rows.
+I then performed a Select all query to see all the attributes (columns) in the dataset.
+See the queries and results below: <br>